ldv-klever/cif/README.md

     $ sudo make uninstall

-If CIF was installed into an alternative directory with DESTDIR option then you need to use it again:
+If CIF was installed into an alternative directory with the *DESTDIR* option then you need to use it again:

     $ DESTDIR=/home/user/cif make uninstall

 ## Building Debug Version of Aspectator

 To build a debug version of Aspectator one needs create a separate directory for it, say:

     $ mkdir build-debug
     $ cd build-debug